pokeclicker/pokeclicker-wiki/data/Regions/Kanto.md

 ## Exclusive Pokémon

-The following is a list of Pokémon obtainable in Kanto which cannot be found on Routes, in Dungeons, or through level-based evolutions of Pokémon caught in the region.
+The following is a list of Pokémon obtainable in Kanto and Sevii Islands (both 123 and 4567) which cannot be found on Routes, in Dungeons, or through level-based evolutions of Pokémon caught in the region.

 ### Fossils
 |Fossil|Pokemon|